metamn/beat/code/pages/practically/practically.md

 {% markdown %}

-This is a technical article accompanying it's theoretical sibling [Ideally](http://metamn.io/beat/ideally).
+This is a technical article accompanying it's theoretical sister [Ideally](http://metamn.io/beat/ideally).
 In fact these two articles are one.
 They share the same sections but present them differently.

 Ideally is theory and meant to be a thought provoking reading for web industry professionals.

 This counterpart is pure practice.
 It's an overview of the technologies and tools one can use today to make a 'perfect' website.
-It's an offer for my next clients, a checklist of what they'll get working with me, and a tutorial how they can contribute to the design and development process to make the outcome ... perfect.
+It's an offer for clients, a checklist of what they'll get, and a tutorial how they can contribute to the design and development process to make the outcome the best possible.

 ## Content